getfederated/prettyld/README.md

 Working with JSON-LD is a pain.
 You have to expand the document, extract the first node, then interpret business domain fields as "predicates" to "objects".
 And these predicates aren't just familiar field names; they're URLs (IRIs, actually).
 And even if you absolutely know that a particular business domain field will legally always have a single node associated with the field, with JSON-LD, you will always get a slice of `any`.
 So verbose.
 So much work, for so little reward.

-This is where Pretty LD comes along: you can just interpret JSON-LD documents as if they were JSON documents!
+This is where Pretty LD comes along: you can just interpret JSON-LD documents as if they were plain old JSON documents!

 It's as easy as this: